RKTracer Code Coverage Tool: What It Is and How It Works

 How It Works

-RKTracer isn’t just a code coverage tool — it’s a smart code coverage analysis solution that fits easily into your existing development environment and software testing tools.
+RKTracer is a code coverage tool that fits into your existing development environment and test workflow from local builds to CI..

 Step 1: Integration with Build System